ning/cosmic/README.md

 # Writing new plugins

-Writing Cosmos2 plugins is fairly straightforward, but in order to keep the API consistent, there are a few rules and suggestions
+Writing Cosmic plugins is fairly straightforward, but in order to keep the API consistent, there are a few rules and suggestions

 ## Ruby 1.8.x vs. 1.9, Ruby vs. JRuby

 In general, plugins should work with both Ruby & JRuby, 1.8.7 and 1.9.x versions, unless 1.9 or JRuby are absolutely needed.
 In particular, Ruby 1.9-specific syntax should be avoided unless the plugin requires Ruby 1.9.

-## Cosmos2 environment integration
+## Cosmic environment integration

 Plugins should use the environment's authentication system (if they need authentication) as much as possible.
 Likewise, plugins should not log directly to a file or stdout/stderr, but instead generate messages tagged with standard tags such as :debug, :info and :error, plus the plugin's name so that scripts and other plugins can operate on all messages from a given plugin.

 In addition, if the plugin consumes messages, then the plugin should implement methods called `connect` and `disconnect` to provide a user with a consistent API.
 See the IRC and JIRA plugins for examples.

-Cosmos2 also supports running multiple plugin instances under different names, potentially pointed to the same remote service.
+Cosmic also supports running multiple plugin instances under different names, potentially pointed to the same remote service.
 It is desirable if plugins support this mode and still be independent of each other.

 ## Dry-run mode